Biden secures tech security promise over AI's 'massive' risks - ExBulletin

 Biden secures tech security promise over AI’s ‘massive’ risks

-WASHINGTON (AFP) President Joe Biden on Friday called out the “huge” risks and promises of AI during a White House meeting with tech leaders committed to defending against everything from cyberattacks to fraud as the field revolutionizes society.
+WASHINGTON – U.S. President Joe Biden on Friday called out the “huge” risks and promises of AI during a White House meeting with technology leaders committed to defending against everything from cyberattacks to fraud as the field revolutionizes society.

-“This is amazing,” Biden said, emphasizing that AI poses “not only huge and enormous risks to our societies, economies and national security, but also incredible opportunities.”
+“This is amazing,” Mr. Biden said, emphasizing that AI “presents not only enormous and enormous risks to our societies, economies and national security, but also incredible opportunities.”

 Biden, along with top representatives from Amazon, Anthropic, Google, Inflection, Meta, Microsoft and OpenAI, said cutting-edge companies promised to “lead responsible innovation” as AI cuts deeper into personal and business lives than ever before.